ShriduttPatel121/backend-template/README.md

 npm start
 ```

-The server will start on port 3000.

 ### Running in Production

 To build and run the project for production, run:
 ```sh
 npm run production
 ```

-The server will start on port 3000.